 Skip to main content

 Most nodes in a flow can reference fields from previous nodes β€” including AWS, Google Cloud, and DoiT action nodes, and many others.
-This page describes the parameter types you may see and how to reference values from previous nodes.
+This page describes the kinds of parameters you configure on a node, the field types you may see, and how to reference values from previous nodes in the flow.

 Parameter types